n3oltd/support/docs/01-engage/08-data/03-imports/06-import-data-via-csv-feed/04-launchgood-donations/index.md

 Engage allows you to import LaunchGood donations through its data import feature.
 To start the process, you must first import the **campaign/fundraiser CSV sheet** obtained through the LaunchGood platform into a **type: "Pledge" queue**.

-### Upload Campaign/Fundraiser Data into Pledge Queue
+### Import Campaign/Fundraiser Data into Engage via Pledge Queue

 **1.** The first step is to create a **field transform rule** for multiple fundraising events in the campaign data.
 Each event is dedicated to a certain cause and this cause needs to be populated in the form of a pledge with the selected donation items and its fund dimensions in Engage.